alicia4550/book-gallery/README.md

 ![Project Screenshot](demo_img/demo1.png)
 *Project Screenshot*

 This project is a web-based collage of books I've read.
+It was created using the MERN stack.

 There are two different view modes, gallery view and list view.
 In gallery view, only the book covers are shown - more details are shown in a separate modal.
 In list view, book covers are shown along with additional details beside it.